CNES/S1Tiling/docs/dataflow.rst

 As a same file could be orthorectified into several S2 tiles, it's kept.
 As S1 Tiling doesn't know whether these files could still be of use, it doesn't try to remove old files.
-They need to be manuallly removed.
+They need to be manually removed.

+The default generation of these files can be disabled by passing ``--no-cache-before-ortho`` to :program:`S1Processor`.
+In that case, processing will be done in memory.